U.S. Macro Outlook

 But, amid concerns of U.S. debt financing, unknowns surrounding the upcoming presidential election, and signs of a weakening labor market, it is hard to say that the U.S. economic outlook is strong.

 Interest rates are another cost.
-With the Fed not looking to cut rates until inflation yields further, the cost of borrowing remains high making investment lethargic.
+With the Fed not looking to cut rates until inflation subdues further, the cost of borrowing remains high making investment lethargic.

 The bottom line is that there just isn’t enough growth relative to persisting costs.